DBProductions/postgresql-graph-playground/README.md

     SELECT DISTINCT label FROM nodes;
     SELECT * FROM nodes WHERE label='User';

-Get all outgoing or incoming nodes for a specific node with id equals one.
+Get all outgoing or incoming nodes for a specific node (id = 1).

     SELECT *
       FROM nodes